discordjs/guide/guide/additional-info/rest-api.md

 ## Using Snekfetch

 Snekfetch is a promise-based request library with beautiful syntax.
-If don't already know about promises, you should read up on them [here](/additional-info/async-await).
+If you don't already know about promises, you should read up on them [here](/additional-info/async-await).

 In this tutorial we'll be making a bot with 2 API based commands.
 The first will be using [random.cat](https://random.cat) and the other will use [Urban Dictionary](https://www.urbandictionary.com).

-<p class="tip">We're going to be take advantage of [destructuring](/additional-info/es6-syntax?id=destructuring) in this tutorial because it just looks great.</tip>
+<p class="tip">We're going to take advantage of [destructuring](/additional-info/es6-syntax?id=destructuring) in this tutorial because it just looks great.</tip>

-Since we are only going to be making [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) requests in this tutorial, we're going to use [Snekfetch.get](https://snekfetch.js.org/?api=snekfetch#Snekfetch.get).
+Since we're only going to be making [GET](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) requests in this tutorial, we're going to use [Snekfetch.get](https://snekfetch.js.org/?api=snekfetch#Snekfetch.get).
 To require Snekfetch's GET request method, we'll do:

 ```js
 const { get } = require('snekfetch');